 A trip to the Anja community reserve furthers your cultural learning as you visit ancient anthropological sites and tombs important to Malagasy culture.
 Countless lemurs call Anja home and can be spotted playing around as you help contribute to local development – from environmental restoration, malaria education, and the maintenance of a primary school – visits to this reserve assist countless local efforts while bringing you up close to spectacular wildlife.

 The Isalo Rock Lodge is a modern and stunning 60 Room Retreat, positioned high in the Sandstone Mountains, overlooking the Isalo National Park in south western Madagascar, providing guest with some breathtaking views.
 Whilst luxury abounds in the hotel with all modern amenities, Isalo is home to many species of flora and fauna, including, the Giant Chameleon and the renowned Lemurs.

 Spend the day exploring the almost lunar landscapes of the Isalo National Park.
-Travel through the deep canyons of this stellar location.
-Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for a refreshing swim or some memorable photos.
-Your day comes to end as you enjoy viewing the natural beauty of the sun-setting below the horizon of this stunning national park.
+With an expert guide at your side, travel through the deep canyons of this stellar location.
+Visit the wonderful waterfalls and natural pools as they pass, providing an ideal opportunity for a refreshing swim or to take some memorable photos.
+As your day comes to an end enjoy watching the natural beauty of the sun-setting below the horizon of this stunning national park.